aidan-gibson/obsidian-opener/README.md

 if it's already open, don't open it in new tab. but if it's in canvas & selected it THINKS its open.

-fixed it partially; if note already open in another tab it'll now switch to it proper but open a new tab
+fixed it partially; if note already open in another tab it'll now switch to it proper but open a new tab. also if there's an empty tab available it won't pick it.
 # ToDo:
 - [ ] test mobile
 - [ ] add basic gif to readme showing what plugin does